A dozen things a writer should start believing to improve their chances of success.

-So since I kind of made my disclaimer yesterday on why there is definitely a point of limited returns on the power of positive thinking and how Zig Ziglar and other motivational speakers should be a little more honest about those limitations--or I suppose it's possible that their privilege prevents them from being aware of those limitations--I do want to acknowledge the power that attitude can play, especially in a career (or serious pursuit...or however you choose to think of writing) where you are almost always both your own worst enemy and your own best ally.
-Though it would be inane (and unfair) to suggest that attitude adjustments would matter one flippy flip in the absence of hard work or many many hours of practice or that you could just positive attitude your way into a book deal with your December 1st NaNo manuscript, it is also true that a positive attitude will help with everything from your daily efforts to handling gatekeepers.
+There is definitely a point of limited returns on the power of positive thinking but the power that attitude can play, especially in a career (or serious pursuit of writing) where you are almost always both your own worst enemy and your own best ally.
+Though it would unfair to suggest that attitude adjustments would matter one flip in the absence of hard work or many many hours of practice or that you could just positive attitude your way into a book deal with your December 1st NaNo manuscript, it is also true that a positive attitude will help with everything from your daily efforts to handling gatekeepers.

 It is also true that there is unequal power in our society.
 And certain groups push others to the margins.
 I can't underscore that reality enough.
 But these things are also in contexts.

-4- Only I--and no one else--get to define my success.
+2- Only I--and no one else--get to define my success.
 A piggy back off of what success looks like to you.
 Empower yourself.
 You don't need others' approval.
-Motivated go-getters follow their hearts even when people around them don't approve.

 One caveat: this is a symbiosis.
 People aren't there to be used.
 Give back.
 Parasites have a hard time once they're recognized for what they are, and the writers who populate the world around you are probably more observant than most.
 Don't use people.
 They'll know.